Dragon Blade (film): Plot

 After the battle, the Chinese emperor allows the Romans to establish their own city, naming it Regum, or Liqian in Chinese, upon hearing of their bravery.
 The Emperor also allows the surviving nomadic inhabitants of the Wild Geese Gate to join the Protection Squad with Huo An as their commander.
-Huo An and his men then honor their fallen comrades, especially Lucius, by relocating Wild Geese Gate's shrine to Regum.
+Huo An and his men then honour their fallen comrades, especially Lucius, by relocating Wild Geese Gate's shrine to Regum.
 Thousands of years later, the city fades from collective memory until in the present day, a team of archaeologists stumble upon the site and uncover its ruins but upon learning of its tragic history via 3D reconstruction, the archeologists prefer to leave Regum be in peace.